 Individuals who are diagnosed with this disorder are fortunately able to live mostly functional lives in areas that do not pertain to the delusion.
 In some cases, delusions may pertain to relationships, or employment.
 In cases where the delusion impacts daily functioning, individuals may find themselves greatly impaired.

-Fortunately, at Belmont Behavioral Hospital, a delusional disorder treatment center in Philadelphia, we have a great deal of experience treating persons who struggle with delusional disorder.
+Fortunately, at Belmont Behavioral Health System, a delusional disorder treatment center in Philadelphia, we have a great deal of experience treating persons who struggle with delusional disorder.
 Because this disorder can have a large impact on those who suffer from it, we dedicate ourselves to providing comprehensive, individualized treatment that allows patients and their families to cope with this disorder and experience the best possible chance for healing.
 If it seems apparent that you or a person in your life is experiencing delusional disorder, seeking treatment can be an incredibly healing decision for you or your loved one.

 Helping a loved one get treatment for delusional disorder